tanaynistala/geo-guide/_country-guides/NLD.md

 <img src="/img/NLD/license-plate.png" alt="Dutch license plate" />

-# Roads & Road Markings
+# Phone Codes

+Phone numbers are prefixed with a zero (0), and are fairly well ordered:

+1. Southwest (`ZE`, `ZH`, and western `NB`)
+2. West (`NH`, Nijmegen `GE`, and Arnhem `GE`)
+3. Central (`UT`, `FL`, and eastern `GE`)
+4. South (`LI`, eastern `NB`, and southern `GE`)
+5. North (`FR`, `GR`, `DR`, `OV`, and Urk `FL`)
+6. Mobile Phones
+7. Geographical, randomly scattered across the country

+# Roads, Markings, and Signage

 Dutch pedestrian crossings are particularly distinctive, sporting parallel lines of alternating length that you will not find anywhere else.
-In town centers and residential areas, streets are often made of brick, and parking spots are demarcated using dashed shoulder markings.
-These shoulder markings can also occasionally be seen in the countryside, although unmarked roads are also common in rural areas.
+Bike lanes are incredibly common in the Netherlands, and are often painted red.
+When along the side of the road, they are demarcated using dashed white lines.
+In many areas, bike paths are completely separated form the road altogether, which is not very common in other countries.

+Street names in the Netherlands typically end in _straat_ (street), _laan_ (lane), or _weg_ (way), but can occasionally end in _kade_, _pad_, or _gracht_.
+Bike paths are often labeled _fietspad_, which can be an easy way to identify the Netherlands given the abundance of bicycle infrastructure.
+Bridges usually end in _brug_, so if you see that on a sign it might be worth checking out, even if the Netherlands has a nearly endless supply of them!

+On major roads, you will often find blue signs with white lettering pointing you to nearby towns, cities, or highways.
+Brown signs point you to historic or touristic locations, and white signs with red outlines and text denote directions for cyclists.
+And on highways, look for blue **UIT** signs to take the exits.

+A- and N-routes (see [Highways](#highways--road-numbering-schemes)) typically have green-backed kilometer markers bearing the route number and traversed distance on them.
+A-route markers are mostly standardized across the network, but N-route markers can vary by province.

 # Highways & Road Numbering Schemes

 The Dutch road network is one of the densest in the world, and is comprised of three layers of roads.
 In descending order of throughput, they are A-, N-, and S-routes, and are numbered prefixed with the respective letter.

-A- and N-routes typically have kilometer markers bearing the route number on them, as shown below:

 ## A-routes (Autosnelwegen)